AlexanderJCS/ExoSpotter/README.md

 # Converting .fits data to .csv data

-First, make sure that Python 3.10 is installed on your machine as well as astropy version 3.0.4 or greater.
+First, make sure that Python 3.10 is installed on your computer as well as astropy version 3.0.4 or greater.
 You can install astropy by performing the command:
 ```
 $ pip install astropy
 ```